 These two terms are often used interchangeably, but they are not alike.
-So, here we have compiled a detailed difference between delegation and decentralisation of authority.
+So, here we have compiled a detailed difference between delegation and decentralization of authority.

 Content: Delegation Vs Decentralization

 |Meaning||Delegation means handing over an authority from one person of high level to the person of low level.||Decentralization is the final outcome achieved, when the delegation of authority is performed systematically and repeatedly to the lowest level.|

 |What it is?||Technique of management||Philosophy of management.|

 |Accountability||Superiors are accountable for the acts done by subordinates.||Department heads are accountable for the acts of the concerned department.|